Can You Get A Contract Phone With Bad Credit?

 Not qualifying for a contract phone isn't the end of the road.
 There are several viable alternatives to consider that can still meet your mobile needs.

-Dealing with bad credit can make getting a contract phone tough, but it doesn’t mean you’re out of options.
-While major providers like Telstra, Vodafone and Optus might turn you down or ask for high upfront costs, there are other ways to get the phone service you need.
+Dealing with bad credit can make getting a contract phone tough, but you’re not without options.
+While providers like Telstra, Vodafone and Optus may reject your application or demand high upfront costs, alternatives like prepaid, SIM-only or refurbished devices can keep you connected.

 Previous